topo-gps/ios-manual/en/maps/purchasing_maps.rst

 Purchasing full maps
 --------------------
-To purchase a full map, for example Switzerland, go to :ref:`Menu <sec-menu>` > Maps > Store and tap 'Switzerland'.
+To purchase a full map, for example Switzerland, go to :ref:`Menu <sec-menu>` > Maps > More maps > Store, and tap 'Switzerland'.
 The information screen of map of Switzerland will be opened:

 .. figure:: ../_static/map-purchase-ch1.png